pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 :::
 ::::

 ::::{tab-item} Add License: Existing GitHub repository

-If you already have a GitHub repo for your package, then you can add a LICENSE using the GitHub interface by adding a new file to the repo.
+If you already have a GitHub repository for your package, then you can add a LICENSE using the GitHub interface by adding a new file to the repo.

-* Follow the instructions to select and add a license to your repository on the [GitHub LICENSE page](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) .
+- Follow the instructions to select and add a license to your repository on the [GitHub LICENSE page](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) .
-* Once you have added your LICENSE file, be sure to sync your git local repository with the repository on GitHub.com.
+- Once you have added your LICENSE file, be sure to sync your git local repository with the repository on GitHub.com.
 This means running `git pull` to update your local branch.

 :::{figure-md} view-license
 <img src="../images/tutorials/view-license-github.png" alt="sdfsdfsd nasdfjsdf" width="500px">